Home Fleet: Post–Second World War

 From 1947 to 1957 superfluous battleships and aircraft carriers were assigned to the Training Squadron, Home Fleet headquartered at Portland to provide basic training.
 The carriers stationed here were mobilised as helicopter carriers for the Suez operation in 1956.

-In December 1951 the Admiralty authorised the creation of a new Heavy Squadron to be assigned to the Home Fleet, consisting of the battleship Vanguard, aircraft carriers, and cruisers.
-Its commanding officer was known as Flag Officer, Aircraft Carriers who had administrative responsibility for all the operational carriers; the squadron was disbanded in October 1954.
+After 1951 the term flotilla applied to the higher command organisation of squadrons in the Home and Mediterranean Fleets.

+In October 1951, Rear-Admiral Geoffrey Robson, D.S.O., D.S.C., was advised of his appointment as Flag Officer (Flotillas) Home Fleet (short title F.O.F.H.).
+He hoisted his flag and took up the post in December 1951. became his flagship.
+With his appointment as F.O.F.H. the post of Flag Officer Commanding 2nd Cruiser Squadron was disestablished.
+The remaining Home Fleet cruisers were added to the 3rd Aircraft Carrier Squadron, which then became the Heavy Squadron, Home Fleet (under the Flag Officer, Heavy Squadron, Home Fleet, short title, F.O.H.S.).
+In addition to the carriers and cruisers, the battleship Vanguard formed part of the squadron.
+The squadron was disbanded in October 1954.

+In late 1951, joined the fleet as flagship of the 3rd Aircraft Carrier Squadron.

 After the Second World War, the Royal Navy's geographic commands were gradually merged into fewer but larger formations (1954 to 1971).
-After 1951 the term flotilla applied to the higher command organisation of squadrons in the Home and Mediterranean Fleets.
 The squadrons of the Home Fleet were grouped under a Flag Officer, Flotillas, Home Fleet, who became the main seagoing flag officer.
-A similar arrangement applied to the Flag Officer, Flotillas, Mediterranean Fleet.
+Among these officers were Vice-Admiral Sir Charles Madden and Vice-Admiral Royston Wright.
 In the Far East the Flag Officer 5th Cruiser Squadron became Flag Officer Second in Command Far East Fleet with similar seagoing duties.
 Increasingly the term 'Submarine Flotilla' was used to describe the squadrons under command of the Flag Officer Submarines.

+After the disbandment of the Heavy Squadron, Home Fleet, the Flag Officer, Aircraft Carriers assumed administrative responsibility for all the operational carriers.

 The Commander-in-Chief, Home Fleet, gained an additional NATO responsibility as Commander-in-Chief, Eastern Atlantic (CINCEASTLANT), as part of Allied Command Atlantic, when the NATO military command structure was established in 1953.
 CINCEASTLANT was set up at the Northwood Headquarters in northwest London.
 The Commander-in-Chief Home Fleet still flew his flag however in at Portsmouth.
 During Exercise Mainbrace in 1952, NATO naval forces came together for the first time to practice the defence of northern Europe, Denmark and Norway.
 The resulting McMahon Act difficulties caused by potential British control of the United States Navy's attack carriers armed with nuclear weapons led to the creation of a separate Striking Fleet Atlantic, directly responsible to the commander of the U.S. Navy's Atlantic Fleet, in his NATO position as SACLANT, by the end of 1952.
 The submarine tender was the fleet's flagship in 1956.